techbrett/OfficeDocs-SkypeForBusiness/Teams/app-ownership-tdp.md

 In the above cases, you as an admin can reclaim the ownership of the app in Developer Portal by contacting Microsoft Support.
 To ascertain the ownership, provide the following details to Microsoft Support:

-* Proof of ownership of the app: Provide a screenshot of the latest email exchange to publish the app.
-When they submitted the app, the submitter in your organization was contacted by Microsoft from `teamsubm@microsoft.com` email ID to let them know that their app was published on the AppStore.
+* Proof of ownership of the app: Provide a screenshot of the email approval from Microsoft app validation team.
+When an org submits a Teams app in Partner Center, Microsoft validates the app and contacts from `teamsubm@microsoft.com` email ID.
+Microsoft app validation team lets your org know that the app is approved for publishing to the AppStore.
 * Your tenant ID.
 * Your app's ID.

-## Considerations and limitations

-Know the following limitations about this functionality:

-*

 ## Related articles